venksrid001/cowrie/project-requirement.md

 ### 3.9 Supporting information

-Their is no supporting information for this project.
+There is no supporting information for this project.

 ## 4. Verification

-There is currently two main requirements dictated by the client.
+There are currently two main requirements dictated by the client.
 These are whoami, and the text editor.
 An important characterstic to note about verification is that verification is static test, as opposed to the validation phase which contains dynamic testing of the code base.
 The overall objective of verification is to ensure that the documentation and design meet the specificed requirements outlined and fulfil the clients needs.
 Successful implementation of these requirements will be dependent on each requirement passing multiple verification methods listed below.

 - Walk-throughs
 - Inspections